 Ease of use and convenience. e-Bill is available 24 hours a day.

-You can print your e-Bill statements and remit payment through the mail.
+You can print your e-Bill activity and remit payment through the mail.

 Albion College's e-Bill system provides added convenience for students and their authorized users.
-Users can call up billing statements on demand an view their most up-to-date statement anytime, reflection all current charges and payments.
+Users can call up account activity anytime, a reflection of all current charges and payments.

 e-Bill offers flexibility in payment options, including credit card and e-Check.